 Don’t Get Burned by Re-Strokes

 Men average about 170 strokes while shaving, and almost 120 of these are re-strokes.
-Once you scrape off the shave cream, be mindful of repeating strokes, as this decreases lubrication, which can lead to shaving irritation.
-Luckily, the Gillette Skinguard razor provides shielding from irritation, with lubrication before and after the blades.
+Once you scrape off the shaving cream, be mindful of repeating strokes, as this decreases lubrication, which can lead to shaving irritation.

 The skin on your face is sensitive.
 Shave with the grain and a light amount of pressure to help avoid shaving rash, irritation and cuts.